esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 Swamp-dwellers.
 Muck-covered.
 Mid-mess.

+This is why scripture is different from any other approach.
+It doesn't start with "get yourself together first."
+It starts with "you can't, and that's exactly when love shows up."

 This is the scandal:

 > "The broken human is not simply an imperfect creature who needs improvement: we are rebels who must lay down our arms.
 Laying down your arms, surrendering, saying you are sorry, realizing that you have been on the wrong track and getting ready to start life over again from the ground up—that is the only way out of our 'hole.'
 Here is the scandal and the glory: Love comes to you in the muck.
 Not after you've cleaned yourself up.
 Not once you've proven yourself worthy.
 In the muck.
 While you're still a rebel.
 While you're still in the swamp.
 That's where healing finds you."
 >
 > — C.S.
 Lewis, *Mere Christianity* (adapted)

 Here's the swamp's hidden gift: it forces surrender.
-I'd tried everything else—more discipline, more service, more belief, more performance.
+I'd tried everything else—more discipline, more service, more belief, more performance, even more "morality" (being good).
 Nothing worked.
 So I did the only thing left: I laid down my arms.

 And here's the glory: that's exactly when healing shows up.
 Not after you've cleaned yourself up.
 In the muck.
 Mid-swamp.
 While you're still broken and messy and desperate.

-An ancient invitation speaks to this:
+There's an ancient invitation—words spoken by Jesus himself—that speaks directly to this:

 > "Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light."
+>
+> — Matthew 11:28-30 (The Message)

-*Come, all you who are weary and burdened.* Burned out.
-That's you.
+*Come, all you who are weary and burdened.*

+Burned out.
 Swamp-stuck.
 Performance-exhausted.

+Maybe that's you.
+I know it was me.

 And the voice says: Come.

 Not "clean up first."
 Not "try harder."
 Just come.
 As you are.
 Muck and all.

 And I will give you rest.

 ---